stevenroose/hal/README.md

     - verify: verify a Bitcoin Signed Message
     - recover: recover the pubkey or address that signed a message

+- miniscript
+    - descriptor: get information about an output descriptor
+    - instpect: inspect miniscripts
+    - parse: parse a script into a miniscript
+    - policy: inspect policies

 - psbt
 	- create: create a PSBT from a raw unsigned transaction
 	- decode: decode a PSBT to JSON